 Give one of the workouts ago today.

 Hey, what’s up, guys?
-Tyler here and today I am going to show you a Cross Training Workout using my brand new progressive movement technology that is in the CT-50 System.
+Tyler here, and today I will show you a Cross Training Workout.
+We will be using my brand new progressive movement technology that is in the CT-50 System.

-Now, before you hear all those words of this crazy mumbo jumbo let me talk to you about why progressive movement technology is so important.
+Before you hear all those words of this crazy mumbo jumbo, let me talk to you about why progressive movement technology is so important.

-The reason why, and I have done this mistake before, is people oftentimes will do too advanced of a workout for themselves or they will get lazy and they will stick specifically to the beginner version of the workouts and not push themselves beyond. — And in either case, you are not going to get the best results possible.
+The reason why, and I have made this mistake before, is that people often will do too advanced of a workout for themselves, or they will get lazy and stick specifically to the beginner version of the workouts and not push themselves beyond. — In either case, you will not get the best results possible.